barotto/IBMulator/README.md

 * `huge`: stronger variant of the `large` preset.
 * `on`: same as `medium`

-On real hardware the **PS/1 Audio Card** is wired to the PC Speaker inside the monitor unit.
-For this reason the PS/1 audio channel reverb setting also have the following value available:

-* `auto`: use the same value used in `[pcspeaker]:reverb`.

 All audio cards' channels can also be configured with a **chorus effect**.

 Chorus settings are enabled with one of the following preset values: